The World at War: Europe

 The game is a medium complexity game covering much of the interesting aspects of this campaign such as: Blitzkrieg, historical (or not) diplomatic pacts, strategic warfare, industrial improvement, technological advances…

 The game map is divided in areas and sea zones.
 Unit movement happens within those areas.
-Ground units are represented by wooden cubes and they are more or less equivalent to Corps or Armies depending of the country, navy fleets by wooden disks and air fleets as counters.
+Ground units are represented by wooden cubes and are more or less equivalent to corps or armies depending on the country, navy fleets by wooden disks and air fleets as counters.

-Most of the countries can enter in play except Sweeden and Switzerland.
-There are Major Powers represented in the game (Germany, Italy, USSR, USA, UK and France) and also Minor Powers which could participate in the war in one or the other side but it is not predetermined.
+Most of the countries can enter in play but Sweeden and Switzerland.
+There are major powers (Germany, Italy, USSR, USA, UK and France) and minor powers which can participate in the war in one or the other side but not fixed as it happened historically.
 Diplomacy and player decisions can change History.

-Most of the game mechanics are centered on different actions that are available for the Major Powers.
-Available actions will vary during the game increasing or decreasing.
-The number of available actions that a Major Power has represent it’s capability to perform offensives, build armies, invest in technological advances or in industrial improvements.
+Most of the game mechanics are centered on actions available for the major countries.
+Available actions will change during play increasing or decreasing.
+The number of actions that a major power has represent it’s capability to perform offensives, build its armies or invest in technological advances or industrial improvements.

 Most game mechanics are solved with different dice.
 D3 and d10 are used in the game.

 Other important aspects in the game like hidden Diplomacy or purchasable events add a lot of strategical options to the game and also lot of replayability.

 The rules are short and easy to learn, so this game will be good for beginners but also interesting for wargame grognards.

 The game will be published first as a tabletop boardgame but we plan to take it later to other formats like iOS tablets.